-Electric Cars currently receive a number of parking concessions with discounts up to 100% for car parks, metered bay parking and residential & business parking permits around London and across the country.
-These are constantly being reviewed therefore please visit your local councils website for full details.
+Electric Cars currently receive a number of parking concessions with discounts up to 100% for car parks, metered bay parking and residential & business parking permits around Australia and across the country.
+These are constantly being reviewed therefore please visit your local council’s website for full details.

 Given that where dedicated electric car parking is allocated now days usually entails an electric charge point, please refer to our electric car charging page for further details on parking and discounts.

 Electric car charging technology has moved on with many new models capable of fast charging with very respectable ranges.
 You can now charge an electric car up to 80% of capacity within an hour if using a rapid charge point.
 Fast charge points typically take around 4 hours, and standard slow charging from a typical mains supply takes around 8 hours.